 Even if you do not feel as though something major is wrong, there could be.
 Untreated spinal injuries often have irreversible medical repercussions.

 After you have sustained a spinal cord injury, your body can change drastically.
 Especially, if you have suffered paralysis.
 You will require some degree of rehabilitation and incur medical expenses.
-You may lose ability to move muscles, or lose feeling in your extremities.
-Additional symptoms are fatigue, and muscle weakness.
+You may lose the ability to move muscles or lose feeling in your extremities.
+Additional symptoms are fatigue and muscle weakness.
 Unfortunately, your ability to easily do your day to day activities will change.